Cyan Worlds: D'ni universe

 Most of Cyan's titles (those in the Myst and Uru series) tell the story of a humanoid race called the D'ni, who have the ability to write linking books.
 Linking books teleport the user into other worlds, limited only by the imagination of the author.
 These worlds are referred to as "Ages."
-Cyan's games are known for their intricate plots, exquisite graphics, and immersive sounds.
-They focus on exploration and storytelling, presented by a simple, elegant interface that appeals to gamers and non-gamers alike.
 Related to the storyline of the D'ni are three Myst novels: The Book of Atrus, The Book of Ti'ana and The Book of D'ni.
 (Due to not being developed in-house by Cyan, Exile and Revelation were not included in this list.)